-It’s the remaining liquid after the milk thickens; the same liquid you see on top of greek yogurt.
+It’s the remaining liquid after the milk thickens during cheesemaking; the same liquid you see on top of greek yogurt.

-Whey is a fast protein due to its rapid digestion that provides higher concentrations of amino acids in the blood; however, this response is short-lived.
+Whey is a “fast protein” due to its rapid digestion that provides higher concentrations of amino acids in the blood; though, this response is short-lived.

-Important note: If you have damaged livers or kidneys, do not consume whey protein without consulting your doctor first as they can exacerbate pre-existing damage.
+Important note: If you have damaged livers or kidneys, do not consume whey protein without consulting your doctor first as it can exacerbate pre-existing damage.

 Casein and whey are both by-products of cheesemaking, but they’re fundamentally different.

-Casein digests slowly and sustains the supply of amino acids, allowing the body to retain and use those amino acids more effectively.
+Casein digests slowly and sustains the supply of amino acids, allowing the body to retain and use those amino acids for longer periods.

-Whey digests quickly but provides a higher spike of amino acids into the blood compared to casein.
+Whey digests quickly but provides a higher spike of short-lived amino acids in the blood compared to casein.

-We’re going to zoom in to one of the critical amino acids present in casein and whey: leucine.
+Good question.
+We’re going to talk about one of the critical amino acids present in casein and whey: leucine.

-Leucine is a vital amino acid for the regulation of blood-sugar levels, muscle growth, repair of muscle and bone tissue, growth hormone production, and wound healing.
+Leucine is a vital amino acid for the stimulation of muscle growth, repair of muscle and bone tissue, growth hormone production, and wound healing.

 The Truth About Milk

-We are not evolved to deal with the changes we have made.
+Our bodies are not evolved to deal with the advancement we have made.

 — Eric Edmeades, Author of Mindvalley’s WildFit Program.